 - “This survey doesn’t include [provider X]”: The link to the dataset is provided.
 You are encouraged to fork it.

-See vendor notes from previous iterations in the footnotes.
+Notes from previous iterations are available in the footnotes.
 1

 A quick note on how to read the charts: the simplest explanation is that the steeper the slope, the better the pricing from a user perspective.
 The more quickly cores, disk, and memory are added relative to cost, the less a user has to pay for a given asset.